 When your course schedule says ‘group work’ and you think ‘hard work’

-Ways to cope with individuals conflicting study styles and goals in collaborative learning
+Ways to cope with individuals conflicting study styles and goals in collaborative learning as a nursing student

 Few phrases strike fear into the hearts of students quite like group work.

 Despite being an increasingly common element in the academic landscape, most students I know have a low opinion of group projects.
 Whether its clashing personalities, unmotivated classmates or conflicting schedules, such work comes with a plethora of pitfalls that can make even the simplest topics a headache.

 So its fair to say that if you dont enjoy this type of work at university, you are far from alone.

 For the unitiated, group work usually involves a shared project, often a presentation or portfolio.
 We know that working with people in any environment whether at school, university or work can...